oracle-quickstart/oci-cloudnative/src/docs/content/observability/oci-monitoring.md

 ## Introduction

-The Oracle Cloud Infrastructure Monitoring service enables you to actively and passively monitor your cloud resources using the Metrics and Alarms features.
+The Oracle Cloud Infrastructure Monitoring service enables active and passive monitoring of cloud resources using the Metrics and Alarms features.
 Read more details [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Monitoring/Concepts/monitoringoverview.htm)

 This section focuses on monitoring system metrics of OKE (Oracle Cloud Infrastructure Container Engine for Kubernetes).